dennisdeh/ECBapi/README.md

 Small checks are performed.

 The only input is the series name, corresponding to the 'Series Key' of the table that one wants to fetch.
+This key is indicated on each data series found in the data bank.

+Find data series here (https://data.ecb.europa.eu/)